 Activities | What There is To Do

-If your idea of adventure is seeing historic landmarks, visit Thomas Jefferson’s Monticello in Charlottesville or James Madison’s Montpelier in Orange, Va., and dine at one of their nearby restaurants and make a day of it.
+If your idea of adventure is seeing historic landmarks, visit Thomas Jefferson’s Monticello in Charlottesville or James Madison’s Montpelier in Orange, Va., and dine at one of their nearby restaurants to make a day of it.

 If you like steeplechase races and food and wine, pack up a lunch and head out to one of the area’s Point-to-Point races in the spring and fall.
 Better yet, arrange to have one of Little Washington’s food establishments fix you a lunch basket with refreshments to go.